 How then do you go about developing the influencing skills and leadership attributes you need to get there?
-Here are a dozen steps toward becoming the leader you were meant to be:

 - Start with expertise.
 Be the person who has the facts and who always follows through.
 Demonstrate competence in all aspects of your position.